Kelly Butler

-Kelly Don Butler (born July 24, 1982) is a former professional gridiron football offensive lineman.
-He was drafted by the Detroit Lions in the sixth round of the 2004 NFL Draft.
-He played college football at Purdue.
+Kelly Don Butler (born July 24, 1982) is an American former professional football player who was an offensive lineman in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected by the Detroit Lions in the sixth round of the 2004 NFL draft.
+He played college football for the Purdue Boilermakers.

-Butler was a member of the Cleveland Browns, Arizona Cardinals, Oklahoma City Yard Dawgz and Winnipeg Blue Bombers.
+Butler was also a member of the Cleveland Browns, Arizona Cardinals, Oklahoma City Yard Dawgz and Winnipeg Blue Bombers.
 Outside of his involvement with the Blue Bombers, Butler often appears on Winnipeg based radio station CITI-FM, as a guest co-host of Wheeler in the Morning.

-High school career
+Early life

 Butler attended Union High School, where he played football as well as basketball.
 He was a two-time All-City and All-Arena selection as a member of the school's football team.
 He was named an All-American, All-State and All-Regional selection as a senior, as well as a member of the city championship winning team.
 He was ranked as the #24 offensive lineman and #209 player overall in the nation by Prep Football Report.